chrisburnell/chrisburnell.com/_posts/2014-02-09-lets-look-back.md

     <figcaption>There is!</figcaption>
 </figure>

-And it comes in the form of *[gulp](http://gulpjs.com "gulp.js - the streaming build system")*. *gulp* is a “streaming build system” built on *[node.js](http://nodejs.org "node.js")* that automates complex tasks for you—the answer to all my prayers!
+And it comes in the form of *[gulp](http://gulpjs.com "gulp.js - the streaming build system")*. *gulp* is a <q>streaming build system<q> built on *[node.js](http://nodejs.org "node.js")* that automates complex tasks for you—the answer to all my prayers!
 I initially chose an alternative called *[Grunt](http://gruntjs.com "Grunt: The JavaScript Task Runner")* which does *almost* exactly the same thing, but I prefer the workflow used in *gulp*, which is why I ultimately chose it.
 I recommend checking it out if you haven’t; you can get started [right here](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md#getting-started "Get started with gulp")!

 {% include content/heading.html title='Let’s see what gulp does for me' id='what-gulp-does-for-me' %}